guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 Sublime Text uses `property list`_ (Plist) files to store syntax definitions.
 However, because editing XML files is a cumbersome task, we'll use YAML_ instead and convert it to Plist format afterwards.
-This is where the AAAPackageDev package (mentioned above) comes in.
+This is where the PackageDev package (mentioned above) comes in.

 .. _property list: http://en.wikipedia.org/wiki/Property_list